rajathpanta/INFM600/README.md

 -----------
 Research question
 -----------
 There are two different data sets.
 One talks about the well-being of the various states and the other talks about the demographics.
-An interesting question tries to link the various aspecs of demographics with the well-being of a state.
+An interesting question tries to link the various aspects of demographics with the well-being of a state.
 We have tried to achieve the same with the below question.

 Is there a defenitive relation ship between wellbeing-index and House Hold income ?